Creating a Great Company Culture

-InspiringApps understands this fundamental truth and implements practices that demonstrate that.
+Intentional company culture requires commitment from everyone—especially the leadership team.
+InspiringApps understands this fundamental truth.
 An InspiringApps employee explains it best:

-How to Develop and Maintain a Good Company Culture
+How To Develop & Maintain a Great Company Culture

 Today’s employees are looking for a company with opportunities for career advancement and appreciate roles with a clear path to growth and promotions, as they give them personal goals to work towards.

-Along the employee journey, InspiringApps offers professional development opportunities that help our team stay on top of their skills, expand their capabilities and incorporate new and developing interests.
-By doing so, our employees are able to have long tenures at InspiringApps, while still remaining competitive.
-At the same time, we’re able to hire the best candidates for our growing positions, right from our own team.
+Along the employee journey, InspiringApps offers professional development opportunities that help our team members stay on top of their skills, expand their capabilities, and incorporate new and developing interests.
+By doing so, our employees can have long tenures at InspiringApps, while remaining competitive.
+At the same time, we can hire the best candidates for our growing positions right from our own team.

 As the InspiringApps client roster scaled, so did our team.
-We promoted long-time employees into our development team lead roles, recognizing their wisdom and honoring their commitment to our team over their tenure.
+We promoted long-time employees into our development team lead roles, recognizing their wisdom and honoring their commitment to our team through their tenure.

 Offer Excellent Benefits

 As InspiringApps matured, we also added more traditional benefits.
-In addition to a 401k with match, profit sharing, and a generous and flexible PTO policy, we recently increased the company’s health premium contribution from 50% to 100% and added company-paid vision, dental, disability, and employee assistance (EAP).
+In addition to a 401(k) plan with match, profit sharing, and a generous and flexible PTO policy, we recently increased the company’s health premium contribution from 50% to 100% and added company-paid vision, dental, disability, and employee assistance (EAP).

 Inclusivity is a mandate kept top-of-mind in the projects and clients we take on and the staff we hire and promote.
 In a historically homogenous industry like tech, inclusivity can be a challenge.
-Through intentional recruiting and a focus on providing opportunities for traditionally underrepresented groups to join the field, InspiringApps is working to build a more diverse team that reflects the users we serve better.
+Through intentional recruiting and a focus on providing opportunities for traditionally underrepresented groups to join the field, InspiringApps is working to build a more diverse team that better reflects the communities we serve.

 Promoting women in tech is one way we’ve made strides in our company.
-At InspiringApps, women make up 40% of our leadership team and more than a third of our employees—20% more than the U.S. average.
+At InspiringApps, women make up 40% of our leadership team and more than a third of our employees, which is 20% more than the US average.

 Promoting diversity and inclusion provides various perspectives, which is essential for the challenges we’re addressing in our consumer apps.
 We consider it a competitive advantage as we continue to innovate for our clients.